 The SMC is staffed by Dr. Rebecca Morgan, a Board Certified Sports Medicine Specialist, who evaluates sports related injuries, such as sprains, strains, and simple fractures, and develops a treatment plan for a safe return to activity.
 This is often accomplished through a coordinated effort with the Physical Therapist, Amy Myers.
 Dr. Morgan also has expertise in managing concussions sustained in sporting events, and can develop a treatment plan for safe return to activity.

 The PT Department is headed by Amy Myers, PT.
-She is a licensed physical therapist and athletic trainer, and has 23 years of experience treating sports injuries in athletes.
+She is a licensed physical therapist with more than 23 years of experience treating sports injuries in athletes.
 She provides comprehensive care in the new, state-of-the-art, Physical Therapy Center in the Sports Medicine Clinic.